abhi1693/yii2-app-advanced-startup-kit/README.md

 GETTING STARTED
 ---------------

-After you install the application, go to `http://yourhost/backend` and the application will help help you setup everything else.
+After you install the application, go to `http://yourhost/backend` and the application will help you setup everything else.

 TESTING
 -------